This post has been updated as of May 2019.

 The problem could be the calls to action you’re using.

-With the release of our new email builder Canvas, it’s now super easy to add call to action buttons anywhere in your email.
+With our email builder Canvas, it’s super easy to add call to action (CTA) buttons anywhere in your email.

 Do buttons increase click-through rates?